-

 I realize longer services and sermons are required to pull sermon-listeners out of the world.
 Living in secular culture for 168 hours a week and going to church for 60 minutes requires a good bit of time to pry folks out of the whirl of their busy lives into a few moments of spiritual reflection.

-Often I would use Sunday nights to preach a series that might be considered by some to be inappropriate — a series such as one on "The Song of Solomon and Christian Sexuality."
-This would seem to be a good time to lock the babies in the nursery and put the children in a soundproofed room and talk with the adults about sex.
+Often, I would use Sunday nights to preach a series that might be considered by some to be inappropriate — a series such as one on "The Song of Solomon and Christian Sexuality."
+This would seem to be a good time to lock the babies in the nursery and put the children in a soundproofed room, and talk with the adults about sex.
 Often when I tried this kind of series, I found that my interest in the subject was greater than theirs.
 This left me feeling as if I were some deviant in a world of pious hypocrites, but it did help me realize if a series on sex cannot be pursued to some fiery end, what is left to intrigue the saints?

 It is enough to say that when preaching through a series of sermons, choose a subject that really needs multiple sermons to get it all said.
-Then, when you notice people nodding off during sermons which have over-explained the subject you couldn't keep fresh week by week, it is perhaps the wiser course to start a new, shorter series which has enough relevance to keep the congregational buzz and your pulpit going strong.
+Then, when you notice people nodding off during sermons that have over-explained the subject you couldn't keep fresh week by week, it is perhaps the wiser course to start a new, shorter series which has enough relevance to keep the congregational buzz and your pulpit going strong.

 Related Preaching Articles